Hibiscus Tea Side Effects: What to Know Before Drinking Daily

 The Bottom Line on Liver Safety

-πŸ’‘ At normal tea consumption levels (1–3 cups per day), hibiscus tea does not pose a liver risk for healthy individuals.
-The liver concern applies only to concentrated hibiscus supplements or extracts taken at far higher doses than any tea provides.
-If you have existing liver disease or take medications metabolised by the liver, discuss hibiscus tea use with your hepatologist or prescribing doctor before starting.
+πŸ’‘ At normal tea amounts (1–3 cups per day), hibiscus tea does not pose a liver risk for healthy people.
+The concern only applies to concentrated supplements at very high doses.
+If you have liver disease or take medications processed by the liver, talk to your doctor before starting.

-🦷 Dental Enamel β€” The Most Overlooked Daily Side Effect
+🦷 Tooth Enamel β€” The Most Overlooked Daily Side Effect

 Water7.0None